Tacitus

 There is some debate on the chronology of the works, especially concerning the Dialogus de Oratoribus.
 As its name suggests, the Dialogus is a dialogue set in the late 70s in which the speakers discuss the decline of oratory and good rhetorical education.
 It was dedicated to L. Fabius Iustus, who was consul suffectus in 102 CE, which leads some scholars to posit a date around then, though that is by no means a given.

-The work differs greatly in style from Tacitus’ other works, which has generated doubt as to whether it is even his.
-The work bears the hallmarks of a balanced, hierarchical Neo-Ciceronian style, and Tacitus’ historical works follow Sallust and Thucydides in its use of inconcinnitas.
-Others point out that Tacitus was a student of Quintilian, who strongly advocated for the Neo-Ciceronian style, and the date of publication does not have to match up with the date of composition.
+The work differs greatly in style from Tacitus’ other works, which has generated doubt about Tacitean authorship.
+The work bears the hallmarks of a balanced, periodic Neo-Ciceronian style, and Tacitus’ historical works follow Sallust and Thucydides in its use of inconcinnitas.
+Others point out that Tacitus was likely a student of Quintilian’s, who strongly advocated for the Neo-Ciceronian style, and the date of publication does not have to match up with the date of composition.
 Moreover, since the Dialogus and Tacitus’ historical works are in two separate genres, Tacitus could have used different styles to fit different conventions.

 He then returned to writing, composing the Historiae (“Histories”) and the Ab Excessu Divi Augusti, commonly referred to as the Annales (“Annals”), in 30 books altogether.

-The Historiae are a detailed history in the style of Thucydides covering the year of the four emperors (69 CE) to Domitian’s death (96 CE), though only five books survive, narrating events down to the beginning of 70.
-The attention to just one year is highly irregular.
-Even if all thirty books were of the Historiae, at that pace Tacitus would only have written on four years (up to 74).
+The Historiae are a detailed history in the style of Thucydides covering the year of the four emperors (69 CE) to Domitian’s death (96 CE), though only the first four books and part of the fifth survive.
+These books narrate events down to the beginning of 70, but at that pace, Tacitus would have only covered roughly four years (up to 74) in 14 books.
+The attention to just one year in a work of this size is unusual.
 From the preface of the Agricola, Tacitus had at least intended to cover the period up to the ascension of Nerva, but it is possible that he never finished that project.
-It also possible (perhaps more so) that the events of 69 demanded extraordinary attention, and the rest of the books are dedicated to the Flavians.
+It is also possible (perhaps more so) that the events of 69 demanded extraordinary attention, and the rest of the books are dedicated to the Flavians.

 The Annales cover the events from the death of Augustus up to the death of Nero, though the last years of Nero’s reign are lost.
-Books 1-6 cover the reign of Tiberius, which almost all of book 5 and a large chunk of book 6 missing.
+Books 1-6 cover the reign of Tiberius, of which almost all of book 5 and a large chunk of book 6 are missing.
 Books 7-10 are also missing, but covered the reigns of Caligula and Claudius, the latter of which is finished in 11 and 12.
-The rest is dedicated to Nero’s reign.
+The rest from Book 12 onward covers Nero’s reign.

-As a senator, Tacitus has no love for the worst excesses of the “bad” emperors like Tiberius, Nero (towards the end of his reign), and Domitian.
+As a senator himself, Tacitus has no love for the worst excesses of the “bad” emperors like Tiberius, Nero (towards the end of his reign), and Domitian, which hints at some level of factional oppositions between the two “branches” of Roman government.
+Despite this senatorial bias, Tacitus remains among the most reliable, astute, and penetrating historians of the early Roman empire.

 Notable Quotes

-• …They made a desert and called it peace.
+“They made a desert and called it peace.”
+Agricola 30

 Tacitus Online